brian14708/wh-briefings/statements-releases/2021-04/2021-04-15-fact-sheet-imposing-costs-for-harmful-foreign-activities-by-the-russian-government.md

 modified_time: 2021-04-15 08:13:11-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/15/fact-sheet-imposing-costs-for-harmful-foreign-activities-by-the-russian-government/
 published_time: 2021-04-15 08:01:57-04:00
-title: 'FACT SHEET: Imposing Costs for Harmful Foreign Activities by the Russian Government'
+title: "FACT SHEET: Imposing Costs for Harmful Foreign Activities by the Russian\_\
+  Government"
 ---

 The Biden administration has been clear that the United States desires a